YannDGP/Robot-Arm/README.md

 ### Kinematics

-Each joint holds a rotation (rx, ry) and a segment length. `jointPositions()` builds a chain of 4×4 transformation matrices — one per joint — multiplying them together from base to end effector.
+Each joint holds a rotation (rx, ry) and a segment length. `jointPositions()` builds a chain of 4×4 transformation matrices, one per joint, multiplying them together from base to end effector.
 Each matrix encodes the cumulative rotation and translation up to that point, so joint 2 automatically inherits the orientation of joints 0 and 1.
 This is standard forward kinematics (FK).

 ### IPC

 The controller opens `/tmp/arm_pipe` for writing.
-The renderer opens it for reading (`O_NONBLOCK` — keeps running without a controller).
+The renderer opens it for reading (`O_NONBLOCK` keeps running without a controller).
 Each `send()` call writes 24 bytes (3 joints × 2 floats × 4 bytes) into the pipe.
 The renderer reads incoming commands every frame and smoothly interpolates toward the target angles using a framerate-independent lerp.

 ## Dependencies